Rolo96/DockerNode/README.md

   }
 }
 ```
-Where the id and code of the order is received as parameters to modify the other attributes.
+Where the id of the order is received as parameters to modify the other attributes.
 In the info you will see the result of the mutation

 ## Delete
 To delete the orders the following mutation is used: